 Stainless plate for gas barbecues would have two special service issues that I can see: heat exposure and chloride exposure.

 Similarly, heat exposure would not be the whole barbecue but only certain areas.

-I am presuming that appearance is an issue, you want something that will
+I am presuming that appearance is an issue, you want something that will continue to look good.

 From Stainless Steel Handbook, p7: "... the low alloy steels such as Type 410,

 12% chromium, being less corrosion resistant that those steels having higher alloy content such as Types 316, 317 or 446.
 This variation in corrosion resistance appears to be related to the amount of chromium contained in the steel, and the resistance can be improved by the addition of nickel or molybdenum."